Tumanish/MyServer/README.md

-Hi this is  my server project ver: express aplication + Mongo
+Hi, this is  my server project => readme.txt